 Add new Pins over time rather than uploading a bunch at once.
 This helps you reach a wider audience.
 You can schedule Pins up to two weeks in advance with our scheduling tools, or plan even further out with tools from approved Marketing Partners.

 When you create new Pins, start from your audience’s perspective.
 Why do they use Pinterest?
 What kinds of ideas are they looking for?
 How can you help them make decisions?

-When someone clicks your Pin, they want to learn more about it.
-Make sure your landing page feels like a natural next step.
 For example, Pins that feature a product should link to a page where people can buy that product.
-If your Pin promotes an upcoming movie, it should link to the article on your site with full instructions.
+If your Pin features a DIY, it should link to the article on your site with full instructions.

-Pin descriptions should match each Pin’s topic and goal.
+Think about what people need to decide if your Pin is relevant to them.
 If you’re sharing a recipe, you could mention the main ingredients or prep methods.
 If you’re creating a travel Pin, you could add ideas for activities at that destination.
-Remember to include a call to action, especially if you’re trying to drive traffic or sales.